 Leptospirosis may present with a wide variety of clinical manifestations.
 These may range from a mild flu-like illness to a serious and sometimes fatal disease.
 It may also mimic many other diseases such as dengue fever, influenza, meningitis, and hepatitis.
-Jaundice is a relatively common symptom in leptospirosis, but is also found in many other diseases involving the liver.
+Jaundice is a relatively common symptom in leptospirosis but is also found in many other diseases involving the liver.
 However, diagnosis of leptospirosis should be considered in any patient presenting with an abrupt onset of fever, chills, conjunctival suffusion, headache, muscle tenderness (notable in calf and lumbar areas) and jaundice.
-A nonproductive cough may indicate involvement of the respiratory system.
-Case fatality rate is reported to range from less than 5% to 30%, and important causes of death include renal failure, heart failure, pulmonary haemorrhage and widespread haemorrhage.
+Case fatality rate is reported to range from less than 5% to 30% and important causes of death include renal failure, heart failure and widespread haemorrhage.
+Liver failure is rare despite the presence of jaundice.